LuigiaCristiano/jupyternots_training/README.md

 * [design templates](https://gitlab.helmholtz-berlin.de/a2395/training_material1/-/edit/master/trainer)

-Material is organized in expertise levels: Beginners, Intermediate, Experts/Trainers Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details
+Material is organized in expertise levels: Beginners, Intermediate, Experts/Trainers

+The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details